rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 You may wonder that there is no word about MobX or Redux.
 Indeed, it could be used to manage the client-side state for the authenticated user.
 But it isn't necessary to use one of those libraries.
 React's local state is absolutely sufficient to handle the state for the authenticated user.
 I just wanted to point it out again, because **a lot of people associate authentication in React immediately with Redux or MobX.
 Yet the article will showcase it initially without using any of these state management libraries**.
 However, in the end, the article will show you as bonus how to upgrade your application using Redux or MobX for the session handling.

-A lot of thanks goes to {{% a_blank "Andrew" "" %}} and {{% a_blank "Jaypal Singh" "https://github.com/jaypal" %}} for reviwing the tutorial.
-THis kind of supports helps me a lot to keep the material approachable and in great quality.
+A lot of thanks goes to {{% a_blank "Andrew" "https://github.com/andrew-secret" %}} and {{% a_blank "Jaypal" "https://github.com/jaypal" %}} for reviewing the tutorial.
+This kind of support helps me a lot to keep the material approachable and in great quality.

 {{% chapter_header "Requirements" "requirements" %}}